stephaneghozzi/wotva/README.md

 To test the upload function one can of course use the files provided here in [data/datadictionary](data/datadictionary), [data/references](data/references) and [data/linelists](data/linelists).

-Here as well, the names of data dictionary, references and line lists are the file names with ".cvs" removed and "_" replaced with a whitespace " ".
+Here as well, the names of data dictionary, references and line lists are the file names with ".csv" removed and "_" replaced with a whitespace " ".

 ## Issues and TODOs